madelinebriere/docker-tutorial/README.md

 Let's first install Docker.
 Download an installer for [Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac), [Linux](https://www.linux.com/learn/intro-to-linux/2017/11/how-install-and-use-docker-linux), or [Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows).
 You may have to create a Docker account to do so.
 Notes:

 * If you have a Linux computer, the installation of Docker is a bit more involved.
 If you are up for it, give it a try.
 Otherwise, try working with someone who has Docker installed.
-* If you have a Windows computer, you must have Windows 10 Pro or Enterprise installed to download Docker.
+* If you have a Windows computer, you must have Windows 10 Pro or Enterprise installed to download Docker this way.

 Once the installation is complete, make sure that Docker is installed on your command line by running the following command:

 	docker run hello-world
 	> Hello from Docker....

 If your output is as expected: Congrats!
 You officially have Docker installed.
+Otherwise, try one of the following solutions:
-Otherwise, try uninstalling and reinstalling Docker, potentially using commandline tools instead ([Stack Overflow](https://stackoverflow.com/questions/32744780/install-docker-toolbox-on-a-mac-via-command-line) can be very helpful with this).
+* Uninstalling and reinstalling Docker, potentially using commandline tools instead ([Stack Overflow](https://stackoverflow.com/questions/32744780/install-docker-toolbox-on-a-mac-via-command-line) can be very helpful with this).
 This can be done using tools like Homebrew (a package manager for Linux and Mac).
+* If the installation indicates that your Mac or Windows version is not high enough, try the alternate solution explained [here](https://docs.docker.com/toolbox/toolbox_install_windows/).
+* If it seems to be a permission issue, run Docker as an administrator (e.g., on Mac, use `sudo`).

 #
 #